ibm-cloud-docs/cloud-logs/migration_cli.md

    :   Defines the ingress endpoint type of the configured {{site.data.keyword.logs_full_notm}} instance to be used to receive platform logs.
 Valid values are `private` and `public`.
 If not specified the default is `public`.

        This option is only used when `--scope platform-logs` is specified.

+`--ecrn`

+   : The [CRN](/docs/account?topic=account-crn) of an {{site.data.keyword.en_full_notm}} instance.
+Migrated alerts will be configured to be sent to this instance.

+   If `--ecrn` is not specified, Terraform files are created to migrate alerts, however manual configuration will have to be done after migration to configure {{site.data.keyword.en_full_notm}} to receive the alerts.
+If the `--api` option is used, and the user does not specify yes when prompted to configure alerting to {{site.data.keyword.en_full_notm}}, the user will have to manally configure sending alerts to {{site.data.keyword.en_full_notm}}.
+   {: important}

 `--directory`|`-d`
    :   The directory on your local computer where migration files are written.
 If not specified, the directory where the command is run is used.